Clint Mansell: Film score career

 Mansell's score for Aronofsky's Black Swan garnered him multiple nominations and awards.
-He was nominated for the Grammy Award for Best Score Soundtrack for Visual Media as well as for Best Original Sountrack (for Black Swan) and Soundtrack Composer of the Year (for Black Swan, Last Night and Faster) at the 11th World Soundtrack Awards.
+He was nominated for the Grammy Award for Best Score Soundtrack for Visual Media as well as Best Original Soundtrack (for Black Swan), and Soundtrack Composer of the Year (for Black Swan, Last Night and Faster) at the 11th World Soundtrack Awards.
 The score was deemed ineligible for the Academy Award for Best Original Score due to its use of Tchaikovsky's original music from Swan Lake.

 Mansell created the film score for Moon, Duncan Jones's feature film directorial debut.
 Mansell won Best Technical Achievement at the British Independent Film Awards for Moon's score.
 In 2011 Mansell was hired to provide the score for The Iron Lady, but he was later replaced by composer Thomas Newman.
 Nevertheless, Mansell's music from the film Moon was used in the film's trailer and was also used in the 2012 trailer of the computer game Aliens: Colonial Marines.

 Mansell provided the scores for the films Stoker (also featuring music by Philip Glass) and Filth, which were both released in 2013.

 Filmmaker Ben Wheatley, who was a fan of Mansell's music for the films Requiem for a Dream and Moon, approached Mansell about providing the score for his 2015 film High-Rise.
 Mansell also provided the music for Wheatley's subsequent works Happy New Year, Colin Burstead (2018) and Rebecca (2020) and In the Earth (2021).

 Mansell's film scores have been sampled by such musical artists as Lil Jon, A$AP Rocky, Bastille and Paul Oakenfold.

 Having no formal training in musical notation, Mansell constructs his film scores using the method he employs for writing rock music — drums, bass, guitar and vocal lines — in addition to employing an orchestrator.
 Some of his influences include Philip Glass, Trevor Jones, David Holmes, and bands such as Death in Vegas, Mogwai and Unkle.

 Symphonic performances

 Mansell has performed some of his film compositions live with the Sonus Quartet in the US, the UK and Australia.
-The Kronos Quartet, who performed "Lux Alternae" for the Requiem for a Dream soundtrack, have also performed some of Mansell's work live.
+The Kronos Quartet, who performed "Lux Aeterna" for the Requiem for a Dream soundtrack, have also performed some of Mansell's work live.